textkernel/tx-dotnet/examples/Parsing/Parsing with Geocoding and Indexing.md

     catch (SovrenUsableResumeException e)
     {
         //this indicates an error occurred when geocoding or indexing, but the parsed resume
-        //may still be useable
+        //may still be usable

         //do something with e.Response.Value.ResumeData if it has good data }
     catch (SovrenException e)
     {
-        //this was an outright failure, always try/catch for SovrenExceptions when using
+        //this was an outright failure, always try/catch for SovrenExceptions when using SovrenClient Console.WriteLine($"Error: {e.SovrenErrorCode}, Message: {e.Message}");
-        // the ParsingService
-        Console.WriteLine($"Error: {e.SovrenErrorCode}, Message: {e.Message}");
     }